gvwilson/thirdbit/fiction/fall-behind/index.md

 but her mother had stopped her.
 "I'm going to run a few errands---I'll be back later."

-She shrugged her arms into her coat on his way out the door, pulled out her phone, and opened her contact list.
+She shrugged her arms into her coat on her way out the door, pulled out her phone, and opened her contact list.
 It had been fifteen years,